 If a longer word containing "first", "letter" or "little" is not on the Shortform Extension List, the shortform may be used, provided it is at the beginning of the word and not followed by a vowel or "y".

-NOTE: It is always important to check the list first because there are some exceptions to the above rule.
+NOTE: It is always important to check the Shortform Extension List for allowable words which do not follow the above rule.